AnotherPillow/skyblock-bedrock-bots/README.md

 # skyblock bedrock bots

-A program to allow you to get free afk alts by using bedrock.
+A program that lets you connect to skyblock.net through bedrock on an account that doesn't own bedrock.
+This is because bedrock doesn't require payment.

 ## requirements